vhil/vohil-dictionary/README.md

 Thank you, and happy contributing!

 ## License
-pintle-dictionary is made available under the terms of the GNU Affero General Public License 3.0 (AGPL 3.0).
-For other licenses [contact us](mailto:info@pintle.dk).
+vohil-dictionary is made available under the terms of the GNU Affero General Public License 3.0 (AGPL 3.0).
+For other licenses [contact us](mailto:info@vohil.dk).